skrusche63/spark-fsm/README.md

 ![Series Analysis Engine Overview](https://raw.githubusercontent.com/skrusche63/spark-fsm/master/images/series-analysis-overview.png)

-The Series Analysis Engines is one of the nine members of the open ensemble and is built to support sequential pattern mining with a new and redefined mining algorithm.
+The Series Analysis Engine is one of the nine members of the open ensemble and is built to support sequential pattern mining with a new and redefined mining algorithm.
 The approach overcomes the well-known "threshold problem" and makes it a lot easier to directly leverage the resulting patterns and rules.

 Sequential pattern mining is an important mining technique with a wide range of real-life applications.